nishantp22/LifeatIITK-course-review-website/README.md

 - Start the backend server to use the Express API : `node api.js`
 - In a different terminal, start the react frontend development server: `npm start`
 - Open your browser and visit: `http://localhost:3000`
 - All the reviews are stored in MongoDB Atlas Cloud Database.
-We are accessing it via the URL.
+We are accessing it via the URL from the MongoDB Atlas Cluster.
 - For accessing the moderator interface, the username is : <b>pclubsecy</b>, and the password is : <b>pclubsecy</b>

+## Contribute

+We welcome contributions from the community to improve and expand the Pingala Timetable Chrome Extension.
+If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests.